Become a TDF Member for deep discounts on theatre tickets—just $11-$60! Join now.

 View theatre details

-Amazing works by NYC’s talented up-and-comers.
+The 2025 Lighthouse Series Finalists include amazing works by NYC’s talented up-and-comers.
 A competition, the first of its kind, specifically designed to showcase the best new talent and writers across the New York City area.
 Each night is built as an eclectic and diverse experience with themes and performances ranging from drama to comedy, and everything in between.
-Winners go on and have the ability to expand their pieces for the next round of Lighthouse Series performances.
-From that group an overall winner is picked to receive a full production at SoHo Playhouse in 2026.
+From this group an overall winner is picked to receive a full production at SoHo Playhouse in 2026.
 Come see tomorrow’s stars today!

 Hungry Women